GlenKPeterson/Paguro/README.md

 * Type-safe versions of Clojure's immutable collections
 * An immutable Transformable.
 This is a simplified alternative to Java 8 Streams, based on the ideas behind Paul Philips' (Scala) Collection Views (or Clojure Transducers).
-* Simplified functional interfaces wrap checked exceptions
+* Simplified functional interfaces ignore (box) primitives and wrap checked exceptions
 * A tiny, type-safe data definition mini-language of brief helper functions: `vec()`, `set()`, `map()`, and `tup()`, (like Clojure's vector `[]`, set `#{}`, and map `{}`).
 * Tuples can be extended to make your own immutable Java classes (with `private final` member variables and correct `equals()`, `hashCode()`, and `toString()` methods) about as easily as using case classes in Scala.